datnguyen-tien204/OpennPose-with-RNN/README.md

 ### For Human Detection
 For this part, we use [YOLOv3](https://github.com/ultralytics/yolov3) to detection human in rooms.
 To evaluation this model we use trainval35k set, which is split from the original [MS-COCO 2017](https://cocodataset.org/#home) dataset.
 Result shown in Table 1.

 **Table 1.
-Comparison resukt of human detection in images with 3 other models**
+Comparison result of human detection in images with 3 other models**
 |    Models   | Avg. | Precision |  IoU |
 |:-----------:|:----:|:---------:|:----:|
 | [Faster-RCNN](https://arxiv.org/abs/1506.01497) | 21.9 |    42.7   |   -  |